pointfreeco/sqlite-data/Sources/StructuredQueriesGRDB/Documentation.docc/StructuredQueriesGRDB.md

 # ``StructuredQueriesGRDB``

-A library interfacing Structured Queries with GRDB.
+A library interfacing StructuredQueries with GRDB.

 ## Overview